Jak0ub/Translator/README.md

 It would be good to know some basics, for example, the default user is `admin` and the password is `Password`.
 This model is more complex, so I recommend testing it first before using it in practice.

+---

 ## Download
 Simply click on the project `main.py` and download the so-called "raw file".
 The program itself will then explain what and how to do.

 > ℹ️ **Information:**
 > It should be obvious that you will need `Python` to run it.

+---

+## Changelog

+`!` `You are now able to write whole sentences with commas`

+`!` `You are now able to set [Lang from] and [Lang to] OR you can select both, so you have randomized word from randomized language`

+`!` `You can now double-encrypt your credentials file and secure your program, allowing it to be unlocked only with a password you set up.`

+`!` `You will now be cooldowned for false login attempts`

+`!` `You are now able to save persistent cookie(active for 30min!).
+This means that after terminating the program and launching it again, you will still be logged in!`

+---

 ## Python to Executable